embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 ### New project with another pipeline

-If you are starting your project from scratch, you have two options.
+Starting a new Dapp from scratch is easy, we have two options.

 The easier one is to use our new Embark CRA template (TODO add template URl).
 It sets up a simple Embark project for you with the all of the files you are used to.
 The only slight difference is that the config files are in `embarkConfig` to make sure they don't clash with CRA's config.
 It's already set up for you to start and use.
 You only need to do `embark run` and in another terminal `yarn start` or `npm run start` to start CRA.